 For example, one thing that I see a lot of craft artists doing on Pinterest, which seems like a mistake to me, is posting DIY projects.

 Although you are giving customers an inside look at your business, you still want your process to be a little bit of a mystery to your customers.
-You certainly do not want your boards to put visitors in the mindset that they could create your items themselves, which is what posting DIY tutorials would do.
+You certainly do not want your boards to put visitors in the mindset that they could create your items themselves, which is what posting DIY tutorials and all of your suppliers could do.

-Pinning DIY tutorials would be a perfect fit for someone who sell craft supplies or patterns, but not for someone who sells finished products.
+Pinning DIY tutorials would be a perfect fit for someone who sells craft supplies or patterns, but not for someone who sells finished products.

 Instead of creating boards on how to make jewelry, if you are jewelry designer you might post boards like:

-If you already use other strategies for relationship building with your customers, like emailing a newsletter or posting on a business Facebook page, you can promote your Pinterest business account to those customers, and you can send your Pinterest followers back to your other social accounts (especially your email list, which is most important because that's the one social strategy you have full control over).
+If you already use other strategies for relationship building with your customers, like emailing newsletters or posting on a business Facebook page, or on Instagram, you can promote your Pinterest business account to those customers, and you can send your Pinterest followers back to your other social accounts (especially your email list, which is most important because that's the one social strategy you have full control over).

 All of this connecting helps you to deepen your relationship with your customers.